-Historic Demand and Energy
+➢ Historic Demand and Energy

-The Northwest Power Pool 2010 coincidental summer peak of 53,989 MW occurred on August 17, 2010.
-The 2010 coincidental summer peak was 90% of the forecast; however, the coincidental peak occurred during below normal temperature conditions.
-Normalizing for temperature variance (50% probability), the 2010 coincidental peak would have been 57,000 or 95% of the forecast.
-Traditionally, the Power Pool summer peak occurs in late July.
-With the cooler than normal temperatures and the economic recession, the 2010 numbers shifted.
+The Northwest Power Pool 2011 coincidental summer peak of 57,475 MW occurred on August 24, 2011.
+The 2011 coincidental summer peak was 99% of the forecast; however, the coincidental peak occurred during below normal temperature conditions.
+In addition, the 2011 summer peak occurred much later than normal, approximately one month.